 so the Lord has compassion on those who fear him;

 for he knows how we are formed,

 In other words God sees us “dusty” humans struggling down here on planet earth.
 He knows how we were formed, and we’re dust—in scientific terms we are mammals.
 In scientific and Christian terms we are mammals with souls and a sin nature.
 In his pity and compassion and love he calls all humans to rise above their mammal / sin nature and become fully alive in him.

 Out of his love he gave them moral law.
 Out of his love he gave them reason and conscience so they could perceive moral law.
 Certain ancient Chinese, Indians, Greeks, Romans and countless others could perceive moral law.
 He pitied them and wanted them to express love among themselves—to get along and show kindness, to live in peace and love and harmony.

 Out of his love he revealed himself more particularly to Abraham and the patriarchs and the future Hebrews all the way to Moses.
 Out of his love he revealed to Moses and subsequently to all of humanity his divine law in the context of the ancient Near East.
 The divine law as revealed in the Torah improved on various laws in the same area, but it was still too culture-bound, for it is rooted in religious law and rituals.

 Still, out of his love he sent prophets to the Israelites to bring them back to his divine law.
 Out of his love he sent prophets to peoples outside of Israel to communicate more clearly moral law.

 So does God have to be a judge and a warrior with certain humans?
 Yes, but this is occasional and situational.
-Judge and warrior is not his essential character.
-It is a response to human degradation down on earth against those who refuse to submit to his moral and divine law and do bad.
+This justice attribute that punishes is a response to human degradation down on earth against those who refuse to submit to his moral and divine law and do bad.
 They did not fear him (Ps.
 103:14) in the sense of obeying moral law, which was an act of love in the first place.